Why Do Speech Language Models Fail to Generate Semantically Coherent Outputs? A Modality Evolving Perspective: Results and Analysis

 \subsection{Analysis on Internal Outputs}

-We have observed that it is challenging for the speech LM to learn the lexicon.
-For other modalities, although they eventually converge to similar accuracies on sWUGGY with comparable scaling slopes, the process of lexical modeling within their cascaded Transformer models differs.
-We analyze the intermediate layers by passing the LM outputs through the output projection layer to obtain multinomial distributions, which serve as the intermediate representations for investigation.
-Figure \ref{fig:swuggy-by-layers} shows the accuracies of each modality's LM outputs at different layers on the sWUGGY task.
-In the earlier layers, \texttt{Text-BPE} and \texttt{Phone-BPE} achieve lexical modeling the fastest, as BPE-based tokens inherently contain certain lexical prior knowledge. \texttt{Phone-Raw} and \texttt{Text-Raw} follow, as they require combining multiple nearby context tokens to reach the word level. \texttt{Phone-Repeat} is slower due to the expanded lexical space introduced by the duration variable.
-Speech tokens further exacerbate this issue by causing a combinatorial explosion in the lexical space, and the model cannot even ``memorize'' the lexical representation it extracts from the earlier layers.
+We observe that speech LMs face particular challenges in learning the lexicon.
+While all modalities eventually converge to similar accuracies on sWUGGY with comparable scaling slopes, their lexical modeling trajectories within cascaded Transformer layers differ.
+To investigate, we analyze intermediate layers by projecting LM hidden states through the output layer to obtain multinomial distributions, which are treated as intermediate representations.
+Figure~\ref{fig:swuggy-by-layers} presents sWUGGY accuracies across layers for each modality.
+In early layers, \texttt{Text-BPE} and \texttt{Phone-BPE} learn lexical patterns most quickly, as BPE tokens inherently encode lexical priors. \texttt{Text-Raw} and \texttt{Phone-Raw} follow, since they require integrating multiple characters or phones to reach the word level. \texttt{Phone-Repeat} lags behind because duration-based repetition expands the lexical space, while speech tokens exacerbate the issue by creating a combinatorial explosion that prevents the model from consistently ``memorizing'' lexical units.

-We select \texttt{Text-BPE} and \texttt{Phone-Repeat} as examples to illustrate the layer-wise accuracy changes for each objective task, as shown in Figures~\ref{fig:text-bpe-by-layers} and~\ref{fig:phone-repeat-by-layers}.
-These modalities are chosen because, despite achieving similar overall accuracy on the sWUGGY task, their intermediate layer behaviors differ significantly.
-It shows that if a modality fails to efficiently model lexicon in the earlier layers, it will hinder its ability to learn semantics effectively, demonstrating that lexical modeling serves as the foundation for syntactic and semantic modeling.